-Receiving your application and logging in your check usually takes about 7-10 days.
+Receiving your application and logging in your check usually takes about 5 business days.
 Once the application is logged in, it is then forwarded to the board office.
 NOTE: The reason you are must use the above address is because of the fees you must enclose.

 Mail additional documentation or anything without a fee to the following address:

 4052 Bald Cypress Way, BIN #CO3